SoheilHajianManesh/Computer-Architecture-Course-Projects/README.md

 # Computer-Architecture-Project
+- Verilog description of Inteligent Rat problem.
-Verilog Description of RISC-V single-cycle,multi-cycle and pipeline implementation.
+- Verilog description of RISC-V single-cycle,multi-cycle and pipeline implementation.
+- Projects for computer architecture course ar University of Tehran.